ArcMark: Distortion-Free Multi-Byte LLM Watermark via Optimal Transport: Introduction

-In summary, our main contributions include: \begin{itemize} \item We introduce an information-theoretic model for multi-bit LLM watermarking, and derive an expression for the Shannon capacity of distortion-free watermarking. \item We introduce \arcmark, a new distortion-free multi-bit watermark based on random linear channel codes.
-Notably, \arcmark ensures that each token contains some information about the entire message, rather than only encoding one message bit per token. \item We prove that, under simplifying assumptions, \arcmark is capacity achieving. \item Our experiments demonstrate that \arcmark Pareto-dominates competing multi-bit watermarks in terms of rate (i.e., number of bits per token) and decoding error probability. \end{itemize}
+In summary, our main contributions include: \begin{itemize}[leftmargin=*] \item We introduce \arcmark, a new distortion-free multi-bit watermark based on random linear channel coding and optimal transport. \item We formulate an information-theoretic model for multi-bit LLM watermarking, and derive an expression for the Shannon capacity of distortion-free watermarking. \item We prove that, under simplifying assumptions, \arcmark achieves the Shannon capacity. \item Our experiments demonstrate that \arcmark Pareto-dominates competing multi-bit watermarks in terms of rate (i.e., number of bits per token) and decoding error probability.
+The perplexity and downstream utility performance are nearly identical to the non-watermarked baseline, confirming the distortion-free characteristic.
+We also find that it is strongly robust against text substitution attacks, and achieves good zero-bit detection rates. \end{itemize}

+Our results reframe multi-bit watermarking as a problem in channel coding with side information---a formulation that dates back to Claude Shannon himself \cite{shannon1958channels}.
+This shift in perspective replaces heuristics with questions of capacity, reliability, and code design.
+Our findings also suggest that information and coding theory provide both a mathematical foundation for understanding the limits of LLM watermarks and a constructive path toward designing watermarks that embed bytes (not just bits!) into AI-generated text.